Janam-netizen/Shell-for-xv6/README.md

 Created a simple shell for the xv6 operating system targetted for risc-v architecture.
 This shell can handle simple commands, pipes,complex pipes and redirections.

-This was done as a part of my coursework for the module operating system.
+This was done as a part of my coursework for the module Operating Sstem.